NordicSemiconductor/IOS-nRF-Toolbox/README.md

 The **Device Firmware Update (DFU)** profile allows you to update the application, bootloader and/or the Soft Device image over-the-air (OTA).
 It is compatible with Nordic Semiconductor nRF5x devices that have the S-Series SoftDevice and bootloader enabled.
 From version 1.5 onward, the nRF Toolbox has allowed to send the required init packet.
 More information about the init packet may be found here: [init packet handling](https://github.com/NordicSemiconductor/nRF-Master-Control-Panel/tree/master/init%20packet%20handling).

+The nRF Toolbox 3.0 is using the DFULibrary framework, available here: [IOS-DFU-Library](https://github.com/NordicSemiconductor/IOS-DFU-Library).
+The library is required to compile the project.
+Please, follow the steps in this repository to add it to the project.

 The DFU has the following features:
 - Scans for devices that are in DFU mode.
-- Connects to devices in DFU mode and uploads the selected firmware (soft device, bootloader and/or application).
+- Connects to devices in DFU mode and uploads the selected firmware (Softdevice, Bootloader and/or application).
 - Allows HEX or BIN file upload through your phone or tablet.
-- Allows to update a soft device and bootloader from ZIP in one connection.
+- Allows to update a Softdevice and/or bootloader and application from ZIP automatically.
 - Pause, resume, and cancel file uploads.
 - Includes pre-installed examples that consist of the Bluetooth Smart heart rate service and running speed and cadence service.